pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 Open your app in [http://localhost:8080](http://localhost:8080) (don't forget to run <code>npm run serve</code> before that!) and you'll see some the images being displayed right from reddit's /r/wallpapers !

 #### Adding infinite scroll
 Right now, we can see only a few wallpapers.
-What about older ones?
-Let's add [angular2-infinite-scroll](https://www.npmjs.com/package/angular2-infinite-scroll) to our application.
+Let's add [angular2-infinite-scroll](https://www.npmjs.com/package/angular2-infinite-scroll) to our application to make use of the pagination.
 Here's how you can do it:

 1. Open your terminal and add it as a dependency to your project.
 ```bash